 Avoid tickets by following the rules

 - Read the signs.
-Each lot is designated with specific permits that correspond to our parking map.
+Each lot is designated with specific permits that correspond to our

 - Know the rules.
 Our parking attendants patrol throughout the day.